hpc2n/linux-command-line-101/docs/cli.md

     This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are an example of a prompt you would see when logged into a compute cluster (in this case Tetralith - my home directory versus my project storage directory.

-    You can see an example of such a prompt in the picture a bit further up on the page, though that is from where I am logged into "Kebnekaise" from my computer "defiant".
+    You can see an example of such a prompt in the picture a bit further up on the page, though that is from where the instructor is logged into "Kebnekaise" from the personal computer "defiant".

     Do **NOT** copy this prompt if you are copying code snippets.
 It should **not** be included in the command.